 I used to work in the hospitality industry as a receptionist and barman for the Holiday Inn Express and Ibis chains at various locations in Europe.
-During the years I learned what travellers were interested in and also gained an insight into the hospitality industry.
-I also learned how business people were travelling and how I would do it differently.
+During those years I learned what travellers were interested in and also gained an insight into the hospitality industry.
+I also learned how business people were travelling and decided how I would do it differently.

 Doing It Differently

 But what I did differently is that whenever I travelled I always took a few days off before or after the conference.
 This way I wasn’t only working but also enjoying the sights and scenery.